 At Dominion Energy, we are committed to reviewing and analyzing our energy infrastructure and doing this work safely to provide reliable electric service.

-- In November 2019, Dominion Energy plans to file an application for a Certificate of Public Convenience and Necessity with the Virginia State Corporation Commission.
+- In December 2019, Dominion Energy filed an application for a Certificate of Public Convenience and Necessity with the Virginia State Corporation Commission.

 - Provide long-term reliability and durability without excessive maintenance